nameless695/JokerCord/README.md

 Adds every Pokemon in the list.
 Please separate each Pokemon with a comma ","

 ## Beginner Guide
+If you wanna use this not, just click on the green button that says "Clone or Download" and select Download to Zip.
+Extract the folder anywhere you like.

 If you have never used Python, this will guide you through each step in order to make this bot work.

 First of all, identify your Operating System (Windows, GNU/Linux, MacOS...)

 **For Linux**
 Open a terminal session and run apt update:
 ```bash